zc277584121/milvus-docs/site/en/userGuide/search-query-get/keyword-match.md

 ---
 id: keyword-match.md
-summary: Keyword match in Milvus enables precise document retrieval based on specific terms.
-This feature is primarily used for filtered search to satisfy specific conditions and can incorporate scalar filtering to refine query results, allowing similarity searches within vectors that meet scalar criteria.​
+summary: "Keyword match in Milvus enables precise document retrieval based on specific terms.
+This feature is primarily used for filtered search to satisfy specific conditions and can incorporate scalar filtering to refine query results, allowing similarity searches within vectors that meet scalar criteria.​"
 title: Keyword Match​
 ---